 While these technologies aren’t all created equal and some, in our experience, don’t always perform as advertised, they still are worthy of consideration.

-A bit of re-engineering of your company’s quoting process can go a long way towards improving both your top line and your bottom line.
+In conclusion, a bit of reengineering of your company's quoting process can go a long way toward improving both your top line and your bottom line.
 As you can see, some relatively straightforward changes in how you put the right techniques, people, data, and technology to work can improve accuracy and buy-in — and bring in the right wins.
-Most of the changes can be implemented quickly.
+You can implement most of these changes quickly.
 Why wait?
 Contact us today, and we'll show you how.